-Croatia currently does not have a strategy solely devoted to media literacy and safe use of new media.
+Croatia currently lacks a strategy solely devoted to media literacy and the safe use of new media.

-In the Strategy of Education, Science and Technology, the section dealing with primary and secondary education mentions the plans for implementing materials dealing with media literacy.
+In the Strategy for Education, Science and Technology, the section pertaining to primary and secondary education outlines plans for the implementation of materials addressing media literacy.

-The Electronic Media Act (Zakon o elektroničkim medijima NN 111/21) dedicates some measures to the protection of young people from offensive and harmful content.
-The Act was adopted in 2009, while the last version of Act is from 2021.
-The Act specifies that it is not allowed to encourage, promote or extol violence and crime in audio-visual and radio programmes.
-Also, it is not allowed to encourage children and youth to consume tobacco products, alcohol, and drugs.
-Also forbidden are programmes which could impair their physical, mental or moral development, especially those presenting pornography or senseless violence.
+The Electronic Media Act includes specific measures aimed at the protection of young people from offensive and harmful content.
+The Act was initially adopted in 2009, with the latest version being from 2021.
+It specifies that it is prohibited to encourage, promote, or extol violence and crime in audio-visual and radio programmes.
+Additionally, it is prohibited to encourage children and youth to consume tobacco products, alcohol, and drugs.
+Programmes that could impair the physical, mental, or moral development of young individuals, especially those presenting pornography or senseless violence, are also prohibited according to the Act.
 In the case of such programmes being aired, special measures are prescribed.
-The Act also envisions the Fund for the Promotion of Pluralism and Diversity in Electronic Media, from which content connected to media literacy is funded.
-The authority responsible for the implementation, coordination and monitoring is the Ministry of Culture and Media.
+The Act also envisions the Fund for the Promotion of Pluralism and Diversity in Electronic Media, which provides funding for content related to media literacy.
+The Ministry of Culture and Media is the authority responsible for the implementation, coordination, and monitoring.

-The Agency for Electronic Media deals with issues of media literacy and the safe use of new media.
-The Director of the Agency is appointed by the Croatian Parliament.
-One of the internal units of the Agency is the Department for media analysis and monitoring.
-In 2015, the Agency for Electronic Media adopted the Ordinance on the Protection of Minors in Electronic Media (Pravilnik o zaštiti maloljetnika u elektroničkim medijima NN 28/2015).
-The Ordinance defines materials which could impair the physical, mental or moral development of minors, the method of portraying and protecting minors in the media, and what warning measures must be used for programmes containing such material.
+The Agency for Electronic Media (AEM) is tasked with handling issues on media literacy and the safe use of new media.
+The Director of the AEM is appointed by the Croatian Parliament.
+One of the AEM’s internal units is the Department for Media Analysis and Monitoring.
+In 2015, the AEM adopted the Ordinance on the Protection of Minors in Electronic Media.
+The Ordinance defines materials that could impair the physical, mental, or moral development of minors.
+It outlines the method of portraying and protecting minors in the media and specifies the warning measures r for programmes containing such material.

-The Office of the Ombudsman for Children contributes to the protection of children’s rights in the media by monitoring the protection of privacy and protection from harmful content, the realisation of the right of access to information, the provision of high-quality content for children and the participation of children in the creation of media content.
-As stated in the yearly report, “the Act on Electronic Media offers a solid framework for the protection of children’s privacy.
-However, the violations of this right are rarely recognised in practice and are rarely and very mildly sanctioned” (Report on the Work of the Ombudsman for Children for 2019).
+The Office of the Ombudsman for Children contributes to the protection of children’s rights in the media by monitoring the protection of privacy, protection from harmful content, the realisation of the right to access to information, the provision of high-quality content for children, and the participation of children in the creation of media content.
+As stated in the yearly report, ’(…) the Electronic Media Act offers a solid framework for the protection of children’s privacy.
+However, the violations of this right are rarely recognised in practice and are rarely and very mildly sanctioned’.

-The civic education (kurikulum nastavnog predmeta Građanski odgoj i obrazovanje) is an inter-subject module in both primary and secondary schools.
-It includes topics connected with media literacy in other subjects.
-The themes being covered are the media and critical understanding of media content, the positive and negative influence of the media, the advantages and dangers of the Internet, Internet safety, resilience and critical understanding of media content.
+The Civic Education is an inter-subject module in both primary and secondary schools.
+It includes topics related to media literacy within other subjects.
+The covered themes include the media and critical understanding of media content, the positive and negative influence of the media, the advantages and dangers of the Internet, Internet safety, resilience, and critical understanding of media content.